aled1027/ctypes-sample/readme.md

 # Ctypes Sample
 An example of using ctypes taken from [Python Cookbook](http://chimera.labs.oreilly.com/books/1230000000393/ch15.html).
-The code is compatible with python3.
+The code is compatible with Python3.

 ## Setup
-1. Compile `sample.c` into a shard library:
+1. Compile `sample.c` into a shared library:
 ```
 gcc -c -Wall -Werror -fpic sample.c
 gcc -shared -o libsample.so sample.o